giellalt/lang-sme/README.markdown

- The Northern Sami morphology and tools
+The North Sami morphology and tools
 ==========================================

-This repository contains finite state source files for the Northern Sami language, for building morphological analysers, proofing tools and dictionaries.
+This repository contains finite state source files for the North Sami language, for building morphological analysers, proofing tools and dictionaries.
 The data and implementation are licenced under __LICENCE__ licence, also detailed in the